 Even though nothing is impossible in Rome, you still need to know some tips and tricks for Rome to make the most of your time and budget.
 Important for your wallet, is the fact that with many cities around the world, Rome has a number of passes that help you get free and discounted admission, as well as skip the line privileges at all the main attractions.

 There are two main attraction passes for Rome that are highly recommend: The Omnia Rome and Vatican Card and the Roma Pass.
 These passes offer the best combination of value for money, attraction entry and “skip the line” access.

-Free entry with skip the line access includes access to all of the most famous attractions, including the Vatican Museum, Sistine Chapel and St. Peter’s Basilica – with the Omnia Card – , the Coliseum, the Roman Forum, Castel Sant’Angelo and the Borghese Gallery.
+Free entry with skip the line access includes access to all of the most famous attractions, including the Vatican Museum, Sistine Chapel and St. Peter’s Basilica – with the Omnia Card – , the Coliseum, the Roman Forum, Borghese Gallery and Castel Sant’Angelo.

 The Omnia Card also includes all the following:

 - Entry to all the most important attractions in and around the Vatican Museums & Sistine Chapel

 - Free entry to The Coliseum, Roman Forum, Palatine Hill, Capitoline Museums, and National Museum of Castel Sant’Angelo.

 - Fast Track Entry (skipping lines) to St Peter’s Basilica, Sistine Chapel & The Coliseum.